 Fourth option: Take your student loan money and buy gold and silver, wait 5 years, and you’ll probably be able to pay it all off plus a tidy profit on top, then go see the world for 10 years.
 That’s how Goldman Sachs makes their billions.
 Learn from the sharks.
 Or you can simple buy guns, lots of bullets and start a survivalist colony in Oregon.

 In the end, one can only feel sorry for all those bright young American students who have been sold the perpetual lie that a college education is somehow worth its weight in gold.
-If you are still a student, you should really be asking your elders and teachers why the last four US Administrations sold out the economy- aka your future jobs, off-shore to China and the like.
+If you are still a student, you should really be asking your elders and teachers why the last four US Administrations sold out the economy- aka your future jobs, off-shore to China or India – two countries that actually have some economic growth.
 And then go ask your Professor or Career Guidance Councilor if they themselves would pay $80,000, or $120,000 for a college degree with no job prospects at the end of the line.
 Send their reply here to Gonzo Town.